 By embedding effective succession planning we will be able to identify potential leaders for the future, providing opportunities for them in our leadership development programmes, so that they have the right skills to succeed.
-In doing so developing staff who are multi skilled, flexible, and results orientated in how they work and in how they develop in their current roles and into the future.
+In doing so building and maintaining a workforce that is multi skilled, flexible, and results orientated.
 Objectives 3.3 We will care for our people through progressive health, safety and wellbeing arrangements.

 The safety of our people is paramount and we have created a strong proactive health and safety culture to protect them.
-Being appropriately trained, and having access to the right information and support is essential to our people's safety and we are fully committed to ensuring we have the resources in place to support that.
+Being appropriately trained, and having access to the right information and support is essential to our people's safety and we are fully committed to ensuring we have the resources in place to achieve that.

 We will also continue to improve our management information systems so that we can identify trends and areas in need of attention, and recognise positive results and improvements to enable the sharing of good practice across the organisation.

 The nature of our Service is such that firefighters, and other members of staff, can be exposed to traumatic and challenging situations.
 We know that non-work related matters can also impact on the wellbeing of people.
 In recognising these psychological pressures our people sometimes work under, we are fully committed to creating a mentally healthy environment within which all can work and prosper.

 We are committed to ensuring mental health is mainstreamed across everything we do and is fully integrated within our culture.
 To ensure we succeed we will structure, resource and manage our interventions to provide the support our people need to best equip them to meet the challenges they face.
 Objectives 3.4 We will engage with our people, and other stakeholders, in an open and honest way, ensuring all have a voice in our Service.